 Properties of Alloys

-Interestingly the newly formed substance (alloy) has totally different properties than the parent elements.
+Interestingly, the newly formed substance (alloy) has totally different properties than the parent elements.
 Some of them include:

 1. Better Toughness

 One of the most significant properties of alloys for which they were first employed into practice is their toughness.
-For instance, the alloy steel which is made up of iron (a metal) and carbon (non-metal), is tougher than the parent element iron.
+For instance, the alloy steel, which is made up of iron (a metal) and carbon (non-metal), is tougher than the parent element iron.
 Who would have imagined adding a non-metal to metal could add strength to the resulting element.

 3. Malleability and Ductility

 Malleability is the property of metals by virtue of which they are able to get transformed into sheets.
 Similarly, very closely related property ductility represents the property that helps substance (mostly metals) to get drawn out into wire or thread.
-A good example to show alloying can improve the above-stated properties is of gold.
-Pure gold existing in nature is very soft, so much that if you make a ring out of it, it will soon get deformed.
+A good example to show alloying can improve the above-stated properties is gold.
+Pure gold existing in nature is very soft, so much so that if you make a ring out of it, it will soon get deformed.
 Therefore, alloying comes to the rescue, by adding a little foreign element to the pure gold, which improves its malleability and ductility.
 Hence, allowing us to make a ring from gold that stays with us for a long time, and that too, without getting deformed.

 4. Customizable Magnetizability